Mayurifag/rails-vue-fullstack-ultimate-template/README.md

 ### How to start

 Do not use it.
-Better regenerate frontend folder via vite or smth and copy docker things and linters.
+Better regenerate frontend folder via `Vite` or something and copy docker configuration, etc.

 ### Entry points